DrTTom/GordianKnot/README.md

-# Untangle the Gordic Knot!
+# Untangle the Gordian Knot!

 This is a tool for analyzing the inner dependencies of your java software on different levels.
-It can be used to display internactive dependency graphs of classes, packages, package subtrees or archives to help you understand what the structure of your application really is and how you can make it more similar to what you want it to be.
+It can be used to display interactive dependency graphs of classes, packages, package subtrees or archives to help you understand what the structure of your application really is and how you can make it more similar to what you want it to be.